MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/plan/Should-I-create-a-generation-1-or-2-virtual-machine-in-Hyper-V.md

 For more information, see [Oracle Linux virtual machines on Hyper-V](../Supported-Oracle-Linux-virtual-machines-on-Hyper-V.md).

 ### <a name="BKMK_SUSE"></a>SUSE guest operating system support
-he following table shows which versions of SUSE you can use as a guest operating system for generation 1 and generation 2 virtual machines.
+The following table shows which versions of SUSE you can use as a guest operating system for generation 1 and generation 2 virtual machines.

 |Operating system versions|Generation 1|Generation 2|
 |-----------------------------|----------------|----------------|